nagendra610/1.c-python-program-to-display-the-results-of-logical-operators/README.md

-# 1.c-python-program-to-display-the-results-of-logical-operators
-Perform the logical operations on the  given inputs
 # Taking three numbers as input
 a = int(input("Enter the First number: "))
 b = int(input("Enter the Second number: "))